-- 1. Press and hold the lock key for 3 seconds. - The door lock mechanism will lock the door in about 15 seconds.
-Do not attempt to open door while the mechanism is active.
+- 1. Press and hold the lock key for 3 seconds. - 2.
+The door lock mechanism will lock the door in about 15 seconds.
+Do not attempt to open door while the mechanism is active. - 3.
+Once the controls are locked, "L" will display in the surface cooking zones.